 Webinars for dentists

 As well as getting personalised one-to-one advice, you can also watch our free webinars for dentists - specifically designed to cover the key financial issues for those working in dentistry.

 How we can help you

 Get one-to-one advice on all the financial matters that are important to you.
 You can meet us at your home, your dental practice, or online via video call.

 We tailor our meetings for your individual needs, wants, and goals.
 It doesn’t matter if you’re an NHS dentist or you own or have shares in a private practice.
-We’ll pair you with a Financial Consultant that understands your career path, areas of concern, and long-term financial goals.
+We’ll pair you with a Specialist Financial Adviser that understands your career path, areas of concern, and long-term financial goals.

 We can help you:

 - Create a plan to help you reach your financial goals

 - Get insurance for your home, motor and travel plans